obsidian-tasks-group/obsidian-tasks/docsv2/queries/sorting.md

 ## Notes

-Info
-{: .label .label-blue }
+> [!info]
-If you want tasks to be sorted the way they were sorted before urgency was introduced, add the following `sort` expressions to your queries:
+> If you want tasks to be sorted the way they were sorted before urgency was introduced, add the following `sort` expressions to your queries:

     ```tasks